robinyeon/2021-TIL/December/Vanilla JavaScript (2).md

 ```

 ### toggle
-- Check a class name existence
+- Check if a class name exist or not.
   - exist -> remove
   - doesn't exist -> add
 - so the above lengthy code with `.contains`, `.remove`, `.add` could be replaced with below: